 Tired of hearing about the “crisis-ridden” borderlands?
 So are we.

 The Border Chronicle would like to change that.
 We are Melissa del Bosque and Todd Miller, and we’re both longtime journalists based in Tucson, Arizona, who have spent decades writing about border communities in Mexico and the United States.
 Cumulatively, we have 40 years in the field reporting for media outlets from The New York Times to In These Times and writing books about the region.
 And we could do another 40 years, because we are endlessly fascinated by the beauty of the borderlands and the ingenuity of the people who live and travel through here.
-We plan to focus on the big issues challenging our region, such as climate change, economic inequality, government surveillance, and the rapid growth of the border security industrial complex.
-One way we’ll do this is by zooming in on the community level to talk with everyone from activists, educators, and artists to Border Patrol agents, border industry leaders, and politicians.
-Our goal is to challenge preconceived notions about the borderlands, even our own.
+We focus on the big issues challenging our region, such as climate change, economic inequality, government surveillance, and the rapid growth of the border security industrial complex.

 Original Reporting from a Border Perspective

 The Border Chronicle is a weekly newsletter that publishes original, on-the-ground reporting, analysis, and commentary.
 Every Tuesday and Thursday subscribers will receive our latest dispatch in their inbox.
-We’ll be doing some investigative reporting, short audio pieces, Q&As, reported pieces, occasional film and book reviews, media critiques, op-eds, and—what the hell—we might even publish some poetry and satire.
-We’ve also started a podcast.
+We also host a podcast where we talk to fascinating fronterizos, artists, activists, asylum seekers and others.
+Our goal is to challenge preconceived notions about the borderlands, even our own.
 We want to create a community of ideas so that we can break free of the “crisis” narrative that does such a disservice to our region.

 Our Granito de Arena

 We’ve been around long enough to understand that this is an enormous task.
 It’s a big region and a 1,954-mile-long international border.
 To make The Border Chronicle successful, we’ll need your help.
 Please subscribe.
 Most of The Border Chronicle is free.
-For paid subscribers we’ll be offering something extra, including discussion threads with invited border experts as well as comment posting free of troll interference.
-Please join us as a paid subscriber for $6 a month or at a discounted annual rate of $60.
-Even better, become a founding member for $125 so we can file more open-records requests and call out those elected officials who consistently fail border communities.
-(You’ll also get two free subscriptions for friends and family, and our eternal gratitude).
+For paid subscribers we’ll be offering something extra, including discussion threads with invited border experts and access to our archives.
+Please join us as a paid subscriber for $6 a month or at a discounted yearly rate of $60.
+Even better, become a founding member for $150 so we can file more open-records requests and call out those elected officials who consistently fail border communities.
+(You’ll also get two paid subscriptions for friends and family, and our eternal gratitude).
 We need your support to make The Border Chronicle sustainable so that we can pave the way for others, hire more journalists, and cover more territory.

 We Want to Hear from You